ternaustralia/terndata.flux/README.md

 ### Who do I talk to?

-* Repo owner or admin
-* Other community or team contact
+* please contact esupport@tern.org.au for any issues in the repository